Dunstanburgh Castle, Northumberland

 Nearby Berwick has an excellent theatre / cinema in The Maltings.

-It's an easy scenic 90 minute drive, or alternatively the train from Berwick brings you into Waverly Station at the heart of Edinburgh City centre.
-Step in to another world when you enter the romantic scottish architecture that this georgian capital city centre offers.
-There's always a huge choice of festivals and exhibitions, the shops in George Street are a pleasure (Jo Malone, LK Bennett, The White Company....) and it's always fun to have lunch on the top floor of Harvey Nicks!
-George Street and Harvey Nichols are just a five minute walk from the station.
+It's an easy scenic 90 minute drive, or alternatively the train from Berwick brings you in to Waverley Station.
+Enjoy the dramatic skylines and romantic architecture that this georgian capital city centre offers.
+There's always a huge choice of festivals and exhibitions, The George Street shops and Harvey Nichols are just a five minute walk from the station in New Town.
+In the other direction you can find lots of eclectic shops in Old Town.

 - Farming Attraction - The Fenton Centre